samkeen/dapper/README.md

 ## Goals

 * **Compactness and low noise**
-Acomplish whats needs in a way that makes sense with as little code as possible.
+Accomplish whats needs in a way that makes sense with as little code as possible.

 * **Law Of Demeter enforced**
 Classes and methods are small and specific.
-Strive to have proper separation of of concernes throughout the codebase.
+Strive to have proper separation of of concerns throughout the codebase.

 * **Laziness**
 Do work only when you have to.